vinicius-martinez/ocp-snmp-demo/README.md

 ```
 TrapSender sender = new TrapSender("192.168.64.12", 31942);
 ```
-- Finally if your *Trap-Sender Pod* is displaying the following output:
+- Check if your *Trap-Sender Pod* is displaying the following output:
 ```
 oc get pods
 NAME                    READY     STATUS      RESTARTS   AGE